 Why It’s Important To Be Sensitive When Asking About Kids

-Emily Bingham, of Michigan, has been gaining a lot of attention over the past few days because of a Facebook post, about fertility, that has gone viral.
-In it Emily explains why people should show some sensitivity and not ask others why they do not have kids.
+Emily Bingham, of Michigan, gained a lot of attention because of a Facebook post, about fertility, that went gone viral.
+In it, Emily explains why people might want to show some sensitivity and not ask others why they do not have kids.

-We just wanted to take a moment to reflect on this message of Emily’s, because we agree.
+We just wanted to take a moment to reflect on this message of Emily’s, because we think it is an important one.
 Here at YinOva, many of our patients come to us to enhance their fertility.
 Whether we’re helping them conceive naturally or using acupuncture to accompany their IVF treatments, we know how difficult, stressful, and polarizing even, this experience can be.

 Emily posted an image of an ultrasound which was accompanied by the following caption: